maciej-stefaniak/generator-next-prismic/README.md

 > Create a next-prismic project with yo

 This generator will create a project with React, Typescript and Next.js to allow server side rendering and improving SEO on our site.
+Also the result project will be connected to Prismic.io Headless CMS for retrieving data.

 ## Installation